Surdok/ngx-translation-extension/README.md

 This extension contributes the following settings:

 - `ngx-translation-extension.TranslationWrappingHTML`: Surrounds stored key of translated string by pipe/statement etc.. $key is required for this option to work.
+Example : `{{'$key' | translate }}`
-- `ngx-translation-extension.JSONDirectory`: Directory to find the translation files in
+- `ngx-translation-extension.JSONDirectory`: Path where to find the translation JSON Files.
+Example : `src/assets/i18n/`
 - `ngx-translation-extension.autoFileModify`: Automatically modifies transilation files that are specified in the extension settings.
 - `ngx-translation-extension.languageFrom`: The source language to be translated from.
 - `ngx-translation-extension.languageTo`: The target language to be translated to (Now supports multiple targeted languages by passing `ar,es,fr`).